SolastaMods/SolastaUnfinishedBusiness/UnfinishedBusinessInvocations.md

 # Replica Cloak of Elvenkind

 Create replica <b>Cloak of Elvenkind</b>:
-Crafted in Colthannin for the human allies of the Realm protecting its borders.
-Grants advantage to stealth checks, and cancels an enemy's perception check advantage to spot you when you're attacking it in stealth mode.
+Crafted in Colthannin for human allies of the Realm protecting its borders.

 # Replica Cloak of Protection